 - fainting, chest pain, or breathlessness – these can be signs of anaemia

-- fever, feeling or being sick, confusion, headache, neck stiffness and sensitivity to light - these can be signs of aseptic meningitis
+- high temperature, feeling or being sick, confusion, headache, neck stiffness and sensitivity to light – these can be signs of aseptic meningitis

 - blood in your pee, a decrease in how much pee is passed, feeling or being sick – these can be signs of kidney damage or infection

 - yellow skin or the whites of your eyes turn yellow – these can be signs of jaundice or inflammation of the liver

 - irregular, slow heartbeats caused by high levels of potassium in the blood

 - high temperature, stomach pain and being sick – these can be signs of inflammation of the pancreas